nikfrank/pgx/README.md

         schemaName_xattrs: 'json' // used to hold data not fitting into the schema }

-do not overwrite these. it will throw postgres errors, you will find this sentence and it will explain your stupid
+if you try to overwrite these, it will not work.

 schemaName_hash field is filled in for you if not included in your insert statement

+this is basically a foreign

 schemaName_xattrs stores fields you write which aren't part of the schema into a JSON object

 on reading this data, it is flattened into the doc as if that data was part of the schema (feels like mongo)

+so basically don't even think about it.

 see the pschemas.js for an example